 Literary Reading Plan

-This Reading Plan will focus on providing you with a good foundation for getting you caught up to speed on the essentials of some of the best books of the last hundred years.
+This Reading Plan will focus on providing you with a good foundation for getting caught up to speed on the essentials of some of the best books of the last hundred years.
 It is smart to begin with recent literature, and proceed from there.
-Sure, you could go “back to Homer,” but Homer isn’t easy to appreciate unless you already have a stomach for epic poetry, and starting from that side of history often ends shortly afterward in a dying whimper.
+Sure, you could go “back to Homer,” but Homer isn’t easy to appreciate unless you already have a stomach for epic poetry, and starting from that side of history often ends shortly afterward.

 STAGE 1 (Month 1)